DaintyJet/VChat_ASLR_Intro/README.md

 - What enhancements exist for ASLR to overcome some of these weaknesses?

 ## What is randomized by ASLR
-When a binary has been loaded into memory, there are a variety of structures allocated to manage the process and it's threads in addition to various regions of memory that are allocated to contain the code, data, and runtime allocations.
+When a binary has been loaded into memory, there are a variety of structures allocated to manage the process and its threads, in addition to various regions of memory that are allocated to contain the code, data, and runtime allocations.
 When you have linked a process with [`/DYNAMICBASE`](https://learn.microsoft.com/en-us/cpp/build/reference/dynamicbase-use-address-space-layout-randomization?view=msvc-170), then not only is the *Base Address* of the EXE or DLL randomized, but the addresses some of the structures contained within will also be randomized [8][13].
-The structures who's addresses are randomized include the [Process Environment Block](https://learn.microsoft.com/en-us/windows/win32/api/winternl/ns-winternl-peb) (PEB) and [Thread Environment Block](https://learn.microsoft.com/en-us/windows/win32/api/winternl/ns-winternl-teb), as these structures contain information commonly used by exploits to bypass system protections and access loaded libraries; It should also be noted that the PEB will be randomized regardless of how you set the `/DYNAMICBASE` flag but this is still a form of ASLR [9].
+The structures whose addresses are randomized include the [Process Environment Block](https://learn.microsoft.com/en-us/windows/win32/api/winternl/ns-winternl-peb) (PEB) and [Thread Environment Block](https://learn.microsoft.com/en-us/windows/win32/api/winternl/ns-winternl-teb), as these structures contain information commonly used by exploits to bypass system protections and access loaded libraries; It should also be noted that the PEB will be randomized regardless of how you set the `/DYNAMICBASE` flag but this is still a form of ASLR [9].
 Additionally, the base addresses of the Stack and Heap are randomized, which reduces the effectiveness of various attacks, including those that perform [*Heap Spraying*](https://en.wikipedia.org/wiki/Heap_spraying).
 The starting address of the Text and Data sections will have their starting addresses randomized the first time the process is loaded and executed.

 > [!NOTE]
-> You should be aware that EXE's and DLL's have differing levels of *Entropy* that is the number of possible locations the base address can be randomized to start at is different.
+> You should be aware that EXE's and DLL's have differing levels of *Entropy*; that is, the number of possible locations the base address can be randomized to start at is different.
 This is discussed further in the [Entropy](#entropy) section.

 ## When and what will handle the relocation?
-The following section will discuss the characteristics of when a file type or section will be relocated and which system process will preform the randomization.
+The following section will discuss the characteristics of when a file type or section will be relocated and which system process will perform the randomization.

 - Executables:  The *program loader* will select a randomized base address for the image when an ASLR-compatible image is loaded into memory.
 At this time, it will also perform the patching required for any relocations as described in [Window's Implementation of Relocation](#windows-implementation-of-relocation).
 It should be noted, based on observations in [7], that it is possible for EXEs to be loaded at the same base address when ASLR is enabled if they are executed again immediately after exiting.
 - DLL: The OS Kernel will randomize the base address of a DLL the first time it is used/loaded on the system during the current session, the base address will not be randomized again until all processes using the DLL have exited and it is freed from memory.
 Although it should be noted that it is likely the DLL will be loaded into the same address it previously occupied, the best way to guarantee a new address is chosen is to reboot the system [7][9].
 - Stack: The OS Kernel will randomize the base address of the stack when a thread is started if the process containing this thread is ASLR-compilable.
 Additionally, the starting offset within the stack may be randomized [9].
-- Heap: The heap manager always randomizes the base address of a heap when it is created regardless of whether or not an image is linked with the `/DYNAMICBASE` flag or not.
+Heap: The heap manager always randomizes the base address of a heap when it is created, regardless of whether an image is linked with the `/DYNAMICBASE` flag.

 ## Window's Implementation of Relocation
 > "With Windows, the code is patched at run time for relocation purposes." - [Will Dormann](https://insights.sei.cmu.edu/blog/differences-between-aslr-on-windows-and-linux/)

 The file format used for both Win32 and Win64 systems is the Portable Executable (PE) format.
 Several differences are apparent in terms of how ASLR is handled when compared to the Position-Independent Executable (PIE) ELF format used in Linux, which compiles the source code into position-independent instructions, allowing them to be loaded anywhere without patching (hence the term *position-independent*).
 The PE file format for Windows is **position-dependent**, which means the **program loader** at **load time** will **patch the program** so that the code can execute from the particular memory location it has been moved to.

-When an executable is being created, the linker sets a preferred base address where the executable will be mapped to in (virtual) memory when it is being loaded for execution.
+When an executable is created, the linker sets a preferred base address where the executable will be mapped to in (virtual) memory when it is being loaded for execution.
 This address is stored in the PE header's `IMAGE_OPTIONAL_HEADER` field (For Win32 executables and DLLs, the default base address is `0x400000` [2]).
-If the executable needs to be relocated to a different base address, the *program loader* needs to locate where it should modify code and data in the binary executable to ensure that the program can still function normally.
+If the executable needs to be relocated to a different base address, the *program loader* needs to locate where it should modify code and data in the binary executable to ensure the program can still function normally.
 The information on locations requiring modifications is structured as a **relocation table**  stored in the `.reloc` section of a PE file.
 The table in the `.reloc` section is what the *program loader* uses to patch the executable while it is mapping it into memory to ensure the loaded image continues to work after it has been relocated.

 > [!NOTE]
 > "The `.reloc` section is a list of places in the image where the difference between the linker assumed load address and the actual load address needs to be factored in."
 [2]

 As the code within the `.text` segment is not *position-independent*, the `.text` and `.data` sections will have their base addresses relocated as large units.
 That is, if there are two functions in the `.text` segment, the number of bytes between them (relative offset) will remain the same no matter where the `.text` segment is relocated to [7].
-The same holds true for the `.rdata` or the `.data` section containing static or global variables, the number of bytes between the contents within (relative offsets) will remain the same [7].
+The same holds true for the `.rdata` or the `.data` section containing static or global variables; the number of bytes between the contents within (relative offsets) will remain the same [7].
 As the stack and heap are not part of the executable image and are created at load time, the compiled code does not make assumptions about their location in relation to the base address, and their location in the virtual address space can be randomized with fewer restrictions and do not require patching or entries in the `.reloc` section; this also holds true for memory mapped files.

 <!--
 > [!NOTE]
 > This is why we can see a difference between the entropy observed in Top-Down allocations and Bottom-Up allocations?
 -->
 ## Entropy
-Entropy is the measure of randomness in a system, in our case the entropy involved in ASLR is related to the number of bits within an address we are able to randomize.
-In this case every additional bit within the address we can randomize, we double the number of possibilities, e.x.
-If we were to have 12 bits of randomness, we would have `2^12` possibilities, and with 13 bits of randomness, we would have `2^13`.
+Entropy is the measure of randomness in a system.
+In our case, the entropy involved in ASLR is related to the number of bits within an address we are able to randomize.
+For every additional bit within the address we can randomize we double the number of possibilities, e.g, If we were to have 12 bits of randomness, we would have `2^12` possibilities, and with 13 bits of randomness, we would have `2^13` possibilities.

 The addresses for 32-bit and 64-bit processes have a differing amount of bits that can be randomized.
 With 32-bit EXEs, there are only 8-bits that can be randomized in the virtual address, providing an *entropy* of `2^8`, which means there are 256 possible addresses the EXE can be loaded at [7].
 This is a trivially small number to brute force!
 As for Windows 32-bit DLLs, the number of bits that can be randomized increases to 14, giving `2^14` possible addresses the DLL can be loaded at [8].
 This is better but still only provides 16k options, which is still possible to brute force within reason.
 > [!NOTE]
 > The only bits that can be randomized in the 32-bit EXE are 8-bits relating to the directory page table entry and page table offset.
 Specifically, these are bits 16 - 23.
-This is because the Virtual Address is separated out into various fields, bits 0 - 11 (12-bits) provide the offset of the entry within a 4k page and cannot be randomized without breaking the program.
+This is because the Virtual Address is separated into various fields, bits 0 - 11 (12-bits) provide the offset of the entry within a 4k page and cannot be randomized without breaking the program.
 The next 18 bits are used for page table and directory offsets (9-bits each), and the last 2 are used as a directory table selector when accessing > 4 GB of RAM.
-Only 14 bits of the Directory and Page Table offset bit fields can randomized as previously mentioned.
+Only 14 bits of the Directory and Page Table offset bit fields can randomized, as previously mentioned.
 [7]
 >
 > <img src="Images/Dir-Select.png">